renatocaliari/checkapi/README.md

 That mini-framework generate dynamics scenarios based upon on a config file in addition to test API calls and their responses.
+Initially I intended make a mini-framework where I could assert any data of results from API calls, but it ran away from my first intention of simplicity.
+So now,  the major purpose of that project is, briefly, mixing scenarios set to all resources of an API and ensuring that the HTTP status code is equal to what was set in config file.

 It is written in javascript and it uses Vows (to API tests, whereas it allows to create dynamic contexts - test cases) and Mocha (to helpers tests).